 Scope cuts and data elements

-Part of developing a benchmark methodology is understanding how you recruit – and how that recruitment strategy may differ by employee segment.
-In most organizations there is a portion of the jobs where the talent typically comes from a variety of industries – meaning it's not important that candidates have a background in your particular industry.
-For example, Human Resources jobs or Administrative Support roles can typically be filled by professionals who can demonstrate the skills you are looking for regardless of prior industry experience.
+Developing a benchmark methodology includes understanding how your company recruits talent, and how that recruitment strategy may differ by employee segment.
+In most organizations, there is a segment of jobs where the talent may come from various background industries, meaning it's not essential that candidates have any experience in your particular industry.
+For example, a Human Resource job or an Administrative Support role can typically be filled by a professional who demonstrates the skills you are looking for regardless of prior industry experience.
 They can learn the nuances of your industry.

-Use your compensation philosophy as a starting point, identify the necessary data elements that you will need in order to analyze your pay competitiveness each year.
-Most organization will collect some variety of base pay, short-term incentive target, long-term incentives, total cash compensation, and total direct compensation at the 25th, 50th, and 75th percentiles.
-However, what each of these elements is called in each survey will vary and you may need additional elements as well.
-Use your benchmark methodology as a place to document what data elements will be pulled for each data cut in each survey.
-Then, when you are collecting data to update your market pricing you will have a clear checklist to follow that will improve efficiency, consistency and accuracy.
+Use your compensation philosophy as a starting point to identify the necessary data elements you will need to analyze your salary range competitiveness each year.
+Most organizations will collect some variety of base pay, short-term incentive target, long-term incentives, total cash compensation, and total direct compensation at the 25th, 50th, and 75th percentiles, although the names of these elements in each survey may vary.
+You may need additional details as well.
+Use your benchmark methodology as a place to document which data elements to pull for each data cut in each survey.
+Then, when you are collecting data to update your market pricing, you will have a clear survey job checklist to follow, which will improve efficiency, consistency, and accuracy.